srukshani99/snap-post-app/README.md

 ###### **Version: 1.0.0**

 ## Technologies Used
-**snap-post-app** - This is the main application and it is built in NextJS, Typescript, HTML, CSS(Saas)
+**snap-post-app** - This is the main application and it contains both client and server side modules it is built in NextJS, Typescript, HTML, CSS(Saas)

 ## Version Details